DanBennettDev/db.bounce/README.md

 	DATE:			24/01/2015
 	DESCRIPTION:	Multiple interacting Peter Blasser style "Bounds and Bounce" triangle oscillators.
-      			Additions to Peter Blasser approach:
-      			- Extensive frequency modulation
-      			- variable slope on triangle
-      			- waveshaping to pseudo-sinusoud and hyperbolic sine additions 1 and 2 have far more effect on character of the oscillator than one might expect, impacting not only on timbre, but also on pitch and microrhythmic signature.

       			Overview:
       			- Imaginary balls moving along vector (s,s) with s defined by user per ball
       			- Y component reverses sign when the cursor reaches bound.